browserengineering/book/book/accessibility.md

     cmds.append(DrawOutline(rect, color, dpx(thickness, zoom)))
 ```

-The default two-pixel black outline can now be moved into the browser
+Even better, we can move the default two-pixel black outline
-default style sheet, like this:
+into the browser default style sheet, like this:

 ``` {.css}
 input:focus { outline: 2px solid black; }